-New Zealand dabchick - A New Zealand endemic.
-Population of c.1,700, all in the North Island, with c.500 present in the Volcanic Plateau.
+New Zealand dabchick - New Zealand endemic.
+Population c.1,700, all in the North Island, with c.500 present on the Volcanic Plateau.
 Presumed extinct in the South Island.
 Threat classification has deteriorated from At Risk-Sparse (Hitchmough et al. 2007).